-There are three side-trips on this trail.
-They don’t take long and they have some neat sights.
-The first one is on the top of the mountain.
-When heading down take your first left (located at 10.35 miles).
+Side trips: There are three side-trips along this trail.
+They don’t take long and they have some neat historic sites to check out.
+The first one is at the top of the mountain.
+When heading down take your first left (located at 10.3 miles).
 Follow this trail southwest.
-This trail is very challenging and should only be completed with a quad or 4-wheel drive.
+The trail is challenging and should only be completed with a quad or small 4-wheel drive vehicle.
 Turn left and ride through a rocky creek bed until it ends at the remains of a mining camp.
-Take some time to check out this area; there are a lot of ‘Hidden treasures’.
+Take some time to check out this area - there are a lot of ‘hidden treasures’.
 Once back on the main trail reset your odometer (or reset it when you pass this trail if you choose not to take it).
 Wind (or coast) your way down the trail back towards the start.
-The second side trip is at 6.05 miles in which you bear left off the trail.
+The second side trip is at 6.0 miles in which you bear left off the trail.
 After a short ride through a rocky creek and come to a clearing with mining buildings.
 Continuing up hill, you make your way to a mine, however the trail is also steep and rocky.
-The third and final side trip is at 8.43 miles.
-Continue straight for 6.7 miles to get to the Alaska Gold Mine.
+The third and final side trip is at 8.4 miles.
+Continue straight for 0.6 miles to get to the Alaska gold mine.
 A short walk takes you by some remnants and even by the main shaft.
 Simply go back or go through the creek and turn left to get back to the main trail.

 Summary/Trail Ratings: The trail is about 20 miles roundtrip and should take 2-3 hours plus an extra 1-2 hours for the side trips.
 This is probably the most user-friendly place we have been to - there are lots of facilities and informational signs along the route.
 This trail is rated a "6" because high clearance is required for this trail and 4-wheel drive is recommended.
 The trail is only 10 miles long but climbs the whole way so make sure your vehicle can handle long, steady climbs.
 Overall, this is a great day trip to a very scenic and little-known historic spot west of Phoenix.